Lakshmiabbaraju/Pandas-challenge/README.md

 Lastly, another dataset is created to analyze the average scores and passing rates for different school types, i.e. Charter and District.

 Analysis
 The Jupyter Notebbok file contains step-by-step analysis for each dataset created.
-A written report is created separately in both MS Word and PDF formats to present a summary and analyze any trends and conclusions from the data.
+A written report is created separately in  MS Word summary and analyze any trends and conclusions from the data.